Oestreich's Modern Library Collector

 • Other sundry and various really good stuff

-In format, the Modern Library Collector is much like a fanzine.
-Each issue is made up of eight photocopied and stapled pages of historic article fragments, hand-cut-and-pasted new articles written on old Remington typewriters, photographs, tables, and anything else that might interest the Modern Library fanatic:
+In format, the Modern Library Collector was much like a fanzine.
+Each issue was made up of eight photocopied and stapled pages of historic article fragments, hand-cut-and-pasted new articles written on old Remington typewriters, photographs, tables, and anything else that might interest the Modern Library fanatic:

-Obviously a labor of love, this is not a fancy magazine: ruler lines are purposely left in, sometimes the articles don't line up perfectly, editing marks are visible, and bunches of marginal notes are hand-drawn.
-This newsletter has never met a word processor or layout program - and personally, I wouldn't have it any other way.
+Obviously a labor of love, this was not a fancy magazine: ruler lines were purposely left in, sometimes the articles didn't line up perfectly, editing marks were visible, and bunches of marginal notes were hand-drawn.
+This newsletter never met a word processor or layout program - and personally, I wouldn't have it any other way.

 A. Oestreich